-In an abbreviated Georgia Senate sprint, candidates are vying for split-ticket voters
+In an abbreviated Georgia Senate dash, candidates are vying for split-ticket voters

 The first stop: Cobb County, where Kemp lost about 4.5 percentage points and Walker about 16 percentage points.